isc-projects/bind9/README.md

 * Support for IDNA2008 when linking with `libidn2`.
 * "Root key sentinel" support, enabling validating resolvers to indicate via a special query which trust anchors are configured for the root zone.
+* Secondary zones can now be configured as "mirror" zones; their contents are transferred in as with traditional slave zones, but are subject to DNSSEC validation and are not treated as authoritative data when answering.
+This makes it easier to configure a local copy of the root zone as described in RFC 7706.

 In addition, cryptographic support has been modernized.
 BIND now uses the best available pseudo-random number generator for the platform on which